14

 Explanation

-In this example, Shape is a base class, IShape is an interface, and Circle class inherits from both the Shape class and implements the IShape interface, demonstrating hybrid inheritance.
+In this example, Shape is a base class, IShape is an interface, and the Circle class inherits from both the Shape class and implements the IShape interface, demonstrating hybrid inheritance.

 Output